- Review and revise RGD’s Code of Ethics to ensure they are clear and explicit on specific situations that are common in

 The Committee combats requests for spec and crowdsourcing of design by communicating best practices to clients and providing resources such as FreeFeeFlee.ca to designers to understand and address various scenarios when they are asked to do work for free.

 Chair & VP: Jennifer Taback RGD, Sudbury

 Jenn is Founding Partner of Design de Plume.
-She is a skilled project manager whose background working in a variety of fields allows her combine the best creative and technical practices available to create beautiful, cost-effective campaigns for her clients.
+She is a skilled project manager whose background working in a variety of fields allows her to combine the best creative and technical practices available to create beautiful, cost-effective campaigns for her clients.
 She is from the Shawanaga First Nation.